-In compliance with federal law, Texas requires current address registration by residents of the State, and nonresidents who have entered the State to work or attend school, who have been convicted of sexually violent offenses or offenses involving sexual abuse or exploitation of minors.
-Information on registered sex offenders may be obtained from the Texas Department of Public Safety.
+In compliance with federal law, Texas requires current address registration by residents of the State, and non-residents who have entered the State to work or attend school, who have been convicted of sexually violent offenses or offenses involving sexual abuse or exploitation of minors.
+Information on registered sex offenders may be obtained at https://publicsite.dps.texas.gov/SexOffenderRegistry.